 You may be given medicine to keep you asleep and pain free during your surgery.
 You may be given an injection of medicine that stops the pain in the area of surgery.
 Your healthcare provider will remove the damaged joint and replace it with a new one.
 Your new joint may be made out of metal, plastic, or other materials.
-Your new joint may be cemented into place if you are older or do limited activities.
+Your new joint may allow bone to grow or it may be cemented into place.
 It may also be cemented if your bones are weak or of poor quality.
 A drain may be placed to remove extra blood and fluids from the surgery area.
 Your incision will be closed with stitches or staples and covered with a bandage.

 What will happen after joint replacement surgery?

-you may need to stay in the hospital for a few days.
-You will need to wear pressure stockings to help prevent blood clots in your legs.
+After surgery, you will probably need to stay in the hospital for a few days.
+You may need to wear pressure stockings and take blood thinner medicine to help prevent blood clots in your legs.
 You may need support devices, such as a walker, crutches, or wheel chair.
 You may have an immobilizer, splint, brace, or cast.
 You may need physical therapy even after being discharged from the hospital.

 What are the risks of joint replacement surgery?